 Below are a few of the cultivars we grow in our garden or on our allotment.
 Do leave a comment if you have a favourite dahlia that you think we should be growing.
 I have tried my hardest to provide as interesting and accurate pictures and descriptions as I can, but the nature of dahlias is that they are variable, so your experiences may be different from ours.

-NOTE – this page is a work in progress, so do come back again soon and see how it’s coming along.
+NOTE – this page is a constant work in progress, so do come back again and see how it’s coming along.

 Dahlia ‘Black Narcissus’

 A thoroughbred ‘black’ dahlia with bright, emerald-green foliage.
 The spikey flowers are beautiful at every stage of development from bud to overblown.
 Darker than my image suggests and long-lasting.
 We were still picking blooms in late November 2020.

 If you like your dahlias neat, tidy and mathematically correct, you’ll love ‘Westerton Gatehouse’

 Whenever this dahlia catches my eye, I start to hear Bing Crosby and Grace Kelly singing ‘True Love’:

 Feeling far above par

 I think it’s the tousled petals and devil-may-care colour combination that sets me off!
 ‘Penhill Dark Monarch’ is a seriously large dahlia with flowers often exceeding 12″ from tip to tip.
 Absolutely scrumptious and very easy to fall in love with.

 Dahlia ‘Edith Jones’